Security Awareness Training

-KnowBe4, provided by West Central Technology, is an employee awareness training service that helps educate users on the risks of email phishing and other email-based attacks.
+KnowBe4, provided by West Central Technology, is a security awareness training service that helps educate users on the risks of email phishing and other email-based attacks.
 Phishing is when an attacker attempts to mislead you in hopes of stealing money, credentials, or your identity.
 The attacker will impersonate other senders, such as your HR or payroll department, and request that you provide information.

 Frequently asked Questions about KnowBe4